mwbowers/mwbowers.github.io/reference/datagate-client/file-adapter-class-open-attributes-property.md

       try
       {
           /* Though it seems like we have to read each record one at a time,
-           * in reality DCS stores the first 10 records the first time we read
+           * in reality DG stores the first 10 records the first time we read
            * and then afterwards we simply read from the cache.
 When those run out,
-           * DCS will automatically grab another ten records from the database.
+           * DG will automatically grab another ten records from the database.
            * Note that 10 is our refresh interval, meaning that this I/O operation
            * occurs at the same time that we update our progress bar.
 If the blocking
            * factor was higher than our refresh interval, not only would we have to